 Introduction

 Article 6 of the Floods Directive requires Member States to prepare flood hazard maps and flood risk maps.
 These maps must be prepared, at the river basin level and at the most appropriate scale, for the areas of potentially significant flood risk identified under Article 5.
-Member States will determine the most appropriate scale of flood hazard maps and flood risk maps, and different scales can be chosen for instance depending on the location and type of map.
+Member States will determine the most appropriate scale of flood hazard maps and flood risk maps, and different scales can be chosen depending on the location and type of map.
 The scale at which information is made available at European level via WISE is a different matter, and the requirements around visualisation of flood related information in WISE (at scale 1:250,000) is given in the Spatial Guidance provided in Annex 2.
 Member States may choose to develop several flood maps for each type of relevant flood, provided that the requirements of the Directive are complied with.

 Flood hazard maps must show the geographical area which could be flooded under different scenarios (Article 6.3), whereas flood risk maps must show the potential adverse consequences of these flood scenarios (Article 6.5).